Accessing rqlite

 ]'

-The response will be in the same form as when the query is made via HTTP GET.
+In both cases the response will be in the same form as when the query is made via HTTP GET.

 Associative response form